ALIxAHMAD/habit_tracker/README.md

   Immediate visual feedback on daily habit completion, boosting motivation.

 - **Scrollable Date Picker**
   Quick navigation to past and upcoming dates for easy review and planning.

+- **Habit Page**
+  Separate page for each habit with editing and a monthly overview of completion.

 - **Smooth Animations**
   Subtle animations for natural, modern transitions without clutter.